 In fact this is the easiest old media to digitize given the widespread accessibility to quality scanners.
 Although a camera, with a Macro function, aimed at a back-lit negative can produce very good results – Scans are then inverted and manipulated in photo-shop.

 It was never our intention to cover this media, however how can we possibly ignore it?
 It is incorporated into historical documentaries as probably the only remaining visual imagery.
 And the moving picture version as used in the days of Charlie Chaplin movies has clearly survived the ages and can be brought up-to-date in added-value environments such as the Charlie Chaplin Museum above Vevey.

-3. And looking back even further is a post on ‘Meccano‘ construction and the same parts as they are today.
-(In progress).
+2. Looking back even further is a post on ‘Meccano‘ construction of more than six decades ago and use of the same parts in recent constructions.